Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-unit.rst

    :class: mechpart

 .. note::
-    Describes the MS unit.
-Describes what options users have for assembling an MS unit with their hoist, new or existing.
+    Describes the MotoSuiveur unit.
+Describes what options users have for assembling an MotoSuiveur unit with their hoist, new or existing.
-    MS seat and flange/splines.
+    MotoSuiveur seat and flange/splines.
 Bearing/non-bearing.
 Arrest torque absorption.

 Component description
 ======================